 Am I Married to an Alcoholic?

-Marriage with an alcoholic brings with it certain common experiences and situations.
-If you’re unsure of whether your spouse is an alcoholic, here are the signs to look out for in both your own behavior and spouse that can indicate an unhealthy, alcoholic relationship.
+Marriage with an alcoholic brings with it specific everyday experiences and situations.
+If you’re unsure whether your spouse is an alcoholic, here are six signs to look out for in your behavior and spouse that can indicate an unhealthy, alcoholic marriage.

-Has your spouse made efforts or attempted to curtail their drinking in the past?
-The number one sign of an alcoholic is someone who continually fails to control the amount that they drink.
-If they have expressed a desire to reduce or stop their drinking before with no success, then they likely have a drinking problem.
+Has your spouse attempted to curtail their drinking in the past?
+The number one alcoholic trait is someone continually failing to control their drink amount.
+If they have expressed a desire to reduce or stop their drinking with no success, they likely have a drinking problem.